Fontana, California

-Fontana is a city in San Bernardino County, California, United States.
+Fontana is a city in the Inland Empire region of San Bernardino County, California, United States.
 Founded by Azariel Blanchard Miller in 1913, it remained essentially rural until World War II, when entrepreneur Henry J. Kaiser built a large steel mill in the area.
 It is now a regional hub of the trucking industry, with the east–west Interstate 10 and State Route 210 crossing the city and Interstate 15 passing diagonally through its northwestern quadrant.
 The city is about 46 mi east of Los Angeles.

 The United States Census Bureau reported that Fontana's 2020 population was 208,393, making it the second-most-populous city in San Bernardino County and the 20th largest in the state.